thoughtbot/ios-on-rails/release/ios-on-rails.md

 # The User Object

-Our app doesn't require username/password login, instead we will create a user object on the first run of the app and then consistantly sign our requests as this user.
+Our app doesn't require username/password login.
+Instead, we will create a user object on the app's first run and then consistantly sign our requests as this user.
 This behavior is useful for apps that don't require login, or have some sort of guest mode.

 The user entity on the database has two relevant properties: `device_token` and `id`.
-We will pass along the device token with our user requests, and we can use the ID to compare users.
+We will pass along the device token with our user requests, and we will use the ID to compare users.

 ### Creating the User Session Object

 When we make a POST request to /users, the backend confirms that we sent the correct app secret, creates a new user with the device_token we pass, and returns the account's ID and token.

 Create a subclass of `NSObject` called `HUMUserSession`.
-This object will manage the current user's session, which means it will be responsible for keeping track of one user ID and one `device_token` that we'll be signing our requests with.
+This object will manage the current user's session.
+That means it will be responsible for keeping track of one user ID and one `device_token` that we'll be signing our requests with.

 The interface for our user session manager should contain 5 class methods: